-If you are seeking asylum in the UK you may be entitled to housing and/or money from the UK Government, depending on your circumstances.
-This is called asylum support and is usually provided by UK Borders Agency (UKBA).
+If you claim asylum in the UK you may be entitled to housing and/or money from the UK Government, depending on your circumstances.
+This is called asylum support and is usually provided by UK Visas and Immigration (UKVI).

-If you or one of your family has a disability or other circumstances that may affect his or her health or development, you may get extra support from social services – a department of the local council.
-Social services must always help a child in need.
+You may get extra support from your local council if you or one of your family has a disability or other circumstances that may affect his or her health or development The council has a legal duty to help a child in need.

-If you are an unaccompanied minor (ie a child or young person under the age of 18 who is claiming asylum and has no family in the UK) you are legally classed as a child in need and social services must make sure that you are looked after.
+Unaccompanied minors (a child or young person under the age of 18 who is claiming asylum and has no family in the UK) are legally classed as a child in need and social services must make sure that you are looked after.
 For younger children, you would be taken into social services care, but after the age of 16 you may be supported to live independently.
 Social services must then continue to support you until you are 21 years old.

 When you turn 18, social services may continue to support you until you are 21 years old, as you are classed as a care leaver.